Fast symmetric factorization of hierarchical matrices with applications: Numerical benchmarks

 \section{Numerical benchmarks}

 We first present some numerical benchmarks for the symmetric factorization of a low-rank update to a banded matrix, and then demonstrate the performance of our symmetric factorization scheme on HODLR matrices.
+These numerical benchmarks can be reproduced by the implementation, which has been made available public at \url{https://gitlab.com/SAFRAN/HODLR}.
+All the numerical results illustrated in this article were carried out using a single core of a 2.8 GHz Intel Core i7 processor.
+The implementation made available at \url{https://gitlab.com/SAFRAN/HODLR} has also been parallelized using OpenMP, though to illustrate the scaling, we have not enabled the parallelization.